- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Go to view

-This program recovers data from damaged RAID arrays and is fully compatible with Buffalo TeraStation WS-Q2.0TL/R5.
-The hard disks that make up the RAID contain technical information about the algorithm used to save files.
-When launched, Hetman RAID Recovery reads this information and puts the damaged array together.
-Then you can open the disk and save your files.
-Also, you can recover the files accidentally deleted from the network drive.
+This program restores data from damaged RAID arrays and is fully compatible with Buffalo TeraStation WS-Q2.0TL/R5.
+Each hard disk in the array contains technical metadata describing how files were written.
+When launched, Hetman RAID Recovery analyzes this metadata, automatically reconstructs the damaged array, and provides access to its contents.
+After that, you can browse the recovered disk and save your files.
+The program can also restore files that were accidentally deleted from the network drive.

 TeraStation WS-Q2.0TL/R5 has 4 HDD slots, and it supports the following array types: